GLOBAL MARKETS-Stocks ease on earnings outlook, Greece worries

 “At the same time, generally speaking, you haven’t had great earnings numbers out of the U.S. Guidance is going down, earnings estimates are coming down,” Morris said.

-The S&P 500 is trading just north of a critical technical support level at 1,991, with the release Friday of fourth-quarter U.S. gross domestic product a key indicator of the market’s direction, said Paul Mendelsohn, chief investment strategist at Windham Financial Services in Charlotte, Vermont.
+The benchmark S&P 500 is trading just north of a critical technical support level at 1,991, with the release Friday of fourth-quarter U.S. gross domestic product an key indicator of the market’s direction, said Paul Mendelsohn, chief investment strategist at Windham Financial Services in Charlotte, Vermont.

 “We get a big number tomorrow, in terms of GDP.
 That’s going to make or break where this market is going,” Mendelsohn said.